k88hudson-cfa/ixa-playground/playground/typecontainer/README.md

 ## Use case

-We're building plugin system for a framework that centers around storing private data in a simulation context object and exposing methods to other plugins, which requires initializing them in the right order.
+We're a building plugin system for a framework that centers around storing private data in a simulation context object and exposing methods to other plugins, which requires initializing them in the right order.